Maiti Nepal: Activities

-Maiti Nepal organizes several activities including awareness campaigns regarding sex trafficking, rescue operations for the trafficked women and girls, apprehending traffickers, providing legal support to the needy, women empowerment programmes, and providing anti-retroviral therapy (ART) to HIV infected children and women.
+Maiti Nepal organizes several activities including awareness campaigns regarding sex trafficking, rescue operations for the trafficked women and girls, apprehending traffickers, providing legal support to the needy, women empowerment programmes, and providing anti-retroviral therapy (ART) to HIV-infected children and women.

 The organization provides halfway homes for the survivors of trafficking.
-It provides educational support to the children and women who have a desire for learning.
+It provides educational support to children and women who have a desire for learning.

 It also provides psychological counseling, support, and life skills to girls/women who are at risk of being trafficked.
 The main activity includes rescuing other girls by setting up a team of survivors of trafficking.
-This team of girls talk to the girls who they suspect are being traded by the traffickers.
+This team of girls talks to the girls who they suspect are being traded by the traffickers.

 Awards

 As the founder and director of Maiti Nepal, Anuradha Koirala won the CNN Hero of the Year award in 2010.
 She had previously received the Courage of Conscience Award from The Peace Abbey in Sherborn, Massachusetts on August 25, 2006.

 The United States government has given a two-year grant of $500,000 to Maiti Nepal in April 2010.

 Until now, Anuradha Koirala has received 30 national and international awards for her courageous acts and lifetime achievement furthering the cause of children's and women's rights.
+She was conferred the Padma Shri—the fourth highest civilian honour by the Government of India—on the occasion of India’s 68th Republic Day in 2017.

+On 13 January 2025, the Government of Nepal gave a grant of Rs.10 million to Maiti Nepal to bolster its revolving fund.
+The rehabilitation shelter, child protection home, HIV-treatment center, and school have been making continuous efforts in humanitarian aid in the country.

 Criticism

-Though Maiti Nepal has successfully rescued thousands of girls from trafficking, the "critics of Maiti Nepal were of the view that Maiti Nepal did not always respect the will of the women concerned and refused drastic measures to deal with the problem".

-One of the major drawbacks of Maiti Nepal's work has been in rehabilitating the former prostitutes.
+One of the major drawbacks of Maiti Nepal's work has been in rehabilitating former prostitutes.
 The other criticism raised against this organization's work is with its affiliation with an Indian Organization named STOP.
 STOP has been accused of raiding brothels at midnight and then taking away the girls forcefully and later subjecting them to various kinds of threats.
 Since Maiti Nepal is affiliated with STOP so when this organization is accused of any issue then it ultimately becomes a concern for Maiti Nepal as STOP hands over all its rescued girls to Maiti Nepal.

-In May 2013 the Nepalese Supreme Court ordered Maiti Nepal to release a woman the court determined was being held against her will for the purpose of counselling her for being a lesbian.
+In May 2013 the Nepalese Supreme Court ordered Maiti Nepal to release a woman the court determined was being held against her will for the purpose of counseling her for being a lesbian.